maq1017/packet-node/README.md

 screen -d -m sudo ./linbpq
 ```

-Start minicom to connect to Linbpq's virtual com ports, where the com port path is as the first one defined in your bpq32.cfg:
+Start minicom with params to connect to Linbpq's virtual com port, where the com port path is as per the first one defined in your updated bpq32.cfg:
 ```
 minicom -b 19200 -D /home/radio/tnc/com10
 ```

+# Running an unattended packet node & mailbox

 Additional config under 'node & mailbox' folder is for an unattended packetnode & mailbox which would usually run under a NoV callsign in the UK (e.g. GB7ABC)